Roni Sengupta · SPIN Lab & UNC Chapel Hill

 Inverse Rendering

-Inverse rendering seeks to recover the physical properties of a scene—such as geometry, material reflectance, and lighting—from images or videos.
-Our work develops both explicit estimation methods using neural networks and implicit understanding frameworks that enable intuitive manipulation of disentangled scene components.
-We leverage foundation models and generative priors to build robust, generalizable inverse rendering techniques.
+Inverse rendering seeks to recover the physical properties of a scene — geometry, material reflectance, and lighting — from images or videos.
+We develop explicit estimation methods using neural networks and implicit understanding frameworks that enable intuitive manipulation of disentangled scene components.
+We leverage foundation models and generative priors to build robust, generalizable techniques.

 3D Perception from Endoscopy

-3D perception in endoscopy unlocks critical applications in medical imaging, including automated measurement of organ geometry, enhanced visualization for diagnosis, and automatic guidance for robotic surgery.
-However, the task is extremely challenging due to complex lighting effects—such as near-field illumination, global light transport, specular highlights, and subsurface scattering.
-Our research focuses on monocular depth estimation and SLAM methods by explicitly modeling light propagation, in close collaboration with experts in medical imaging, robotics, gastroenterology, and otolaryngology.
+3D perception in endoscopy unlocks critical applications in medical imaging: automated measurement of organ geometry, enhanced visualization for diagnosis, and guidance for robotic surgery.
+The task is extremely challenging due to complex lighting effects — near-field illumination, global light transport, specular highlights, and subsurface scattering.
+We focus on monocular depth estimation and SLAM methods by explicitly modeling light propagation, in close collaboration with experts in medical imaging, robotics, gastroenterology, and otolaryngology.

 Inverse Physics